shadow9owo/Shadowclient/README.md

-# dosent work!!! and i will not fix it
+# dosent work!!! and is discontinued

 <h1 style="background: -webkit-linear-gradient(#eee, #333);  -webkit-background-clip: text;-webkit-text-fill-color: transparent;">Shadowclient</h1>
 <p>Shadowclient is a minecraft client that tries to makes pvp more fun</p>